sessionstar/oopsla20-artifact/README.md

 ---
 #### 2.2: Observe refinement violations

-Next we highlight how protocol violations are ruled out by static refinement typing, which is ultimately the practical purpose of Session*.
+Next we highlight how protocol violations are ruled out by static refinement typing, which is ultimately the practical purpose of **Session&#42;**.

 (a) **Refinement violations:** Change the implementation for role B.
 Below we suggest two modifications.